 GL-0719 is a recombinant Fc fusion protein designed to selectively inhibit the classical and lectin complement pathways, leaving the alternative pathway intact, which it does through a novel mechanism of action that may lead to much lower dose requirements compared with monoclonal antibodies.
 In addition to inhibiting two complement pathways, GL-0719 also increases the generation of anti-inflammatory blood factors.

-Because GL-0719 works upstream in the complement pathway, it is expected to be useful not only in diseases that form downstream MAC but also in diseases where the opsonins C1q, C4b, C3b, and iC3b target cells for destruction by phagocytosis.
-Examples of such opsonin-mediated conditions include the hemolytic anemias, polymyositis, myasthenia gravis, and the approximately 20% of Paroxysmal Nocturnal Hemoglobinuria patients that do not adequately respond to C5 inhibitors such as eculizumab.
+Because GL-0719 works upstream in the complement pathway, it is expected to be useful not only in classical or lectin pathway diseases that form downstream membrane attack complex (MAC) but also in diseases where the opsonins C4b, C3b, C1q, and iC3b target cells for destruction by phagocytosis.